- In 2022, over 41 million records were sold in the US alone

 When you understand how to efficiently and safely ship your records, it significantly reduces the chances of having the records damaged or lost in transit.
 Here are some tips you should consider:

-· Choose the Right Shipping Box: You already know the size of the records you are shipping to your customers and to be on the safe side, you should choose the right sized vinyl record shipping boxes.
-This will reduce any unnecessary space around the records and will reduce your costs.
+- Choose the Right Shipping Box: You already know the size of the records you are shipping to your customers and to be on the safe side, you should choose the right sized vinyl record shipping boxes, too.
+This will reduce any unnecessary space around the records and will reduce your costs

-· Get Them Insured: These records can be very valuable, especially rare releases or first editions.
+- Get Them Insured: These records can be very valuable, especially rare releases or first editions.
 To be safe, you should take out insurance for your shipment.
-While many couriers offer insurance as part of their shipping services, Easyship also offers insurance up to $5,000 with claims dealt with quickly.
+While many couriers offer insurance as part of their shipping services, Easyship also offers insurance up to $10,000, with claims dealt with quickly

 You should also take note that you can opt for custom-made boxes for your precious cargo.
-To a large extent, the use of custom-made boxes will protect your records from damages.
+To a large extent, the use of custom-made boxes will protect your records from damage.

 When it comes to shipping these records, you’ll find that there are plenty of courier services available.
 We’ve tracked down a few of the most popular: